unleashit/next-promise-cache/readme.md

 > **_NOTE:_**  Keep in mind `React.cache` takes a function.
 So being consistent between client and server will maintain the same calling syntax.

-Of course if you're not using RSCs or want it only on the client, you don't need the above.
-Just instantiate and use as normal.
-If you have a custom server and want a fresh cache with each request, either create a new instance per request or reset the cache with `api.invalidate('*')`.
+Of course if you're not using Next 13 or React or want it only on the client, you don't need the above.
+If you have a custom server and want a fresh cache with each request, either add the instance to your request context or reset the cache in an early middleware with `api.invalidate('*')`.

 ## Using